 It is proposed that the trees be replaced by an extensive, high quality native tree planting scheme.
-This scheme will include 313 large girth standard of the highest quality, 147 of which will have a girth over 30cm.
+This scheme will include 213 large girth standard of the highest quality many as large as 60-70cm girth.
 These trees will be hand-picked from the nursery.
-They will contain none of the defects contained in most of the trees being removed.
+They will contain none of the defects of the most of the trees being removed.
 They will be planted correctly by professionals with the requisite technical skills.
 They will be positioned where they have ample space to thrive and develop.
 This will easily compensate for the trees lost, many times over.
 Please see Landscape Plan and specifications.